Search

 But the 23-year-old admits she struggled with the expectations placed on her following a standout first AFLW season.

-“It [2018 season] taught me a lot about not putting so much pressure on myself and to have fun with the game,” Bates said.
+“It taught me a lot about not putting so much pressure on myself and to have fun with the game,” Bates said.

 And over the course of the Lions’ 2019 AFLW campaign, Bates is determined to drive her teammates to reach new heights.